kbarratt12/Security-Projects/Wazuh Detection Engineering Lab/README.md

 ## Overview

 This project documents a cloud-hosted detection engineering lab built to evaluate real-world SIEM coverage against simulated adversary techniques.
-The entire environment was provisioned on AWS using Terraform — allowing the lab to be spun up, tested, and destroyed repeatably without manual configuration.
+The environment was provisioned on AWS using Terraform (Allowing the lab to be spun up, tested, and destroyed repeatably without manual configuration) as well as utilizing my existing homelab environment.

-Using Atomic Red Team to generate attack telemetry and Wazuh as the SIEM, the goal was to identify detection gaps, tune alert severity, and develop custom rules aligned to MITRE ATT&CK.
+I used Atomic Red Team to generate attack telemetry and Wazuh as the SIEM, the goal was to identify detection gaps, tune alert severity, and develop custom rules aligned to MITRE ATT&CK.

 The lab simulates a realistic blue team workflow: run the attack, observe what fires, identify what doesn't, and fix it.